-On the night of August 4th, the two made camp high up in the Himalaya, made a dinner of Ramen noodles and oatmeal, stared at the moon for a bit, then crawled in their tent and fell asleep.
-Shortly after in the dead of the night, they were awoken to the sounds of shotgun blasts coming through their tent walls.
-Gillette was shot immediately and it became clear that he and Patterson needed to get out of the tent, in the process Patterson was hit as well in the side and back.
+On the night of August 4th, the two made camp high up in the Himalayas, made a dinner of Ramen noodles and oatmeal, stared at the moon for a bit, then crawled in their tent and fell asleep.
+Shortly after, in the dead of night, they were awoken to the sounds of shotgun blasts coming through their tent walls.
+Gillette was shot immediately, and it became clear that he and Patterson needed to get out of the tent.
+Unfortunately, in the process, Patterson was hit as well in the side and back.

-Once outside the two hid behind their packs for safety, however high in the Himalayas at that time of night it was frigidly cold and Patterson made a move for the tent to get her sleeping bag.
-Just as she did a figure emerged from the darkness at her, Gillette seized a rock and lunged at the man forcing the attacker to retreat.
-The two spent the remainder of the night in their sleeping bags comforting each other, in the morning a man from a nearby village arrived to which Gillette asked of him to phone a helicopter for help.
-The call was never made, the helicopter never arrived, Gillette’s breaths became labored, his heart began to slow, and on the morning of August 5th, 1998, high in the Pakistani Himalaya, the legendary Ned Gillette took his last breath and passed away, leaving behind a lifetime of amazing stories and accomplishments.
+Once outside, the two hid behind their packs for safety; however high in the Himalayas at that time of night, it was frigidly cold, and Patterson made a move for the tent to get her sleeping bag.
+Just as she did, a figure emerged from the darkness at her.
+Gillette seized a rock and lunged at the man forcing the attacker to retreat.
+The two spent the remainder of the night in their sleeping bags, comforting each other.
+In the morning, a man from a nearby village arrived, to which Gillette asked him to phone a helicopter for help.
+Unfortunately, the call was never made, the helicopter never arrived, Gillette’s breaths became labored, his heart began to slow, and on the morning of August 5th, 1998, high in the Pakistani Himalaya, the legendary Ned Gillette took his last breath and passed away, leaving behind a lifetime of amazing stories and accomplishments.

-Born Edward ‘Ned’ Gillette in 1945 in Barre Vermont, Gillette was an adventurer from the start.
-As captain of the Dartmouth College ski team, he went on to be a noncompeting member of the U.S. Cross Country Ski Team at the 1968 Winter Olympics in Grenoble.
-He enrolled in an MBA program at the University of Colorado where he lasted one day.
-In 1988 he and three others sailed the 600 miles through Drake Passage from the tip of South America to Antarctica.
+Born Edward ‘Ned’ Gillette in 1945 in Barre, Vermont, Gillette was an adventurer from the start.
+As captain of the Dartmouth College ski team, he became a noncompeting member of the U.S. Cross Country Ski Team at the 1968 Winter Olympics in Grenoble.
+He enrolled in an MBA program at the University of Colorado, where he lasted one day.
+In 1988 he and three others sailed the 600 miles through the Drake Passage from the tip of South America to Antarctica.
 In 1993 he and Patterson rode 6,000 miles on camels along the old Silk Road from China to the Mediterranean.
 An accomplished skier, climber, and sailor, Gillette held many records and firsts in his time…

 Gillette’s extraordinary string of adventures included the first one-day ascent of Mount McKinley (in 1978, with Galen Rowell), the first American ascent of China’s 24,757-foot Muztagata (1980), and the first telemark ski descent of Argentina’s Aconcagua (1982, with his future brother-in-law).
 He climbed, explored, and gamboled on all seven continents while sampling liberally from a colorful smorgasbord of long-distance ski trips to places such as Alaska’s Brooks Range (1972), New Zealand’s Southern Alps (1979), and the Karakoram Range (1980). – Kevin Fedarko